 Lack of educational opportunity is a serious issue in rural Kenya.
-In the communities we serve, only 17% of women have completed primary (elementary) school and just 10% finished secondary (high) school.
+In the communities we serve, less than 25% of girls graduate high school

 The Kakenya Centers for Excellence